 The monitor consists of repeated measurements in the form of short online questionnaires administered to all staff and students at the UvA (excepting Amsterdam UMC staff, external PhD candidates and international exchange students).

 The questions in the Crisis Monitor relate to general well-being, work pressure or academic stress, the provision of information by the UvA, and facilities for working or studying at home.
-It also examines the extent to which students and staff are engaged in (additional) care responsibilities.

 The following measures will be taken to ensure the privacy of staff and students.
 Once the aforementioned basic information has been linked to the questionnaire, the corresponding email addresses will immediately be deleted from the database.
 Respondents’ answers will only be used in Crisis Monitor reports.
 The results will not be traceable to individual staff members or students; the reporting will be restricted to groups consisting of at least 10 respondents.
 Individual-level information will not be disseminated within the UvA or provided to third parties under any circumstances.
 In addition, the data files will be encrypted and stored using passwords that are only known to the researchers in charge.
 The survey will be carried out by the Institutional Research department, which is part of the UvA’s Executive Staff.